JONSASSE/432-2018/projects/project1/README.md

 5. A partitioning of your sample into training and test batches, with an effort to assess the quality of predictions in a test sample for several candidate models.
 This is particularly appropriate in combination with things like the next two items on this list.
 6. A "best subsets" set of four graphs used to help justify variable selection decisions, followed by additional work to make a final choice.
 7. A Spearman rho-squared plot leading to an analysis incorporating non-linear predictor terms, an assessment of whether those non-linear terms are helpful, and if so, a nomogram to help illustrate the effect of non-linear predictors on your outcome.
+8. The use of the lasso approach to identify variables (main effects) which might be productively included in your model.
-8. An effort to validate the summary statistics of your model or models, perhaps with a backwards stepwise approach baked in to validate variable selection at the same time, but also perhaps not.
+9. An effort to validate the summary statistics of your model or models, perhaps with a backwards stepwise approach baked in to validate variable selection at the same time, but also perhaps not.
-9. An effort to describe how well your model is calibrated, and where predicted values are more or less trustworthy as a result.
+10. An effort to describe how well your model is calibrated, and where predicted values are more or less trustworthy as a result.
-10. An assessment of residuals, leverage and influence that helps guide you to meaningful conclusions - and isn't just a list of the biggest outliers for a particular model-data combination.
+11. An assessment of residuals, leverage and influence that helps guide you to meaningful conclusions - and isn't just a list of the biggest outliers for a particular model-data combination.
-11. If there are missing data in your study, a complete case analysis to avoid problems with missing data, followed by a model fit using multiple imputation appropriately, with a careful judgment as to the impact of missingness on your conclusions about the data.
+12. If there are missing data in your study, a complete case analysis to avoid problems with missing data, followed by a model fit using multiple imputation appropriately, with a careful judgment as to the impact of missingness on your conclusions about the data.
 In general, it is likely that imputation will become more important the more missingness is in your data, but it's worth it to find out.
-12. If you are sampling from a larger pool of data, an attempt to see if the conclusions you draw hold up in a newly drawn sample, or perhaps if predictions you make appear to be effective in another, different, sample.
+13. If you are sampling from a larger pool of data, an attempt to see if the conclusions you draw hold up in a newly drawn sample, or perhaps if predictions you make appear to be effective in another, different, sample.

 ### What should I CONSIDER doing in developing logistic models for Task 11?